FlowFuse/device-agent/README.md

 `interval`      | How often, in seconds, the agent checks in with the platform.
 Default: 60s `intervalJitter`| How much, in seconds, to vary the heartbeat +/- `intervalJitter`.
 Default: 10s `moduleCache`   | If the device can not access npmjs.org then use the node modules cache in `module_cache` directory.
 Default `false`
+`httpNodeAuth`  | If set, the endpoints created in Node-RED flows will require this username and password to access them.
+Default: `false`

 #### Node-RED options